hutt/spectre/README.md

 - Autoprefixer - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.

+# Icons

-# SVG Icons
+## SVG Icons

-Source uses inline SVG icons, included via Handlebars partials.
+Sprectre uses inline SVG icons, included via Handlebars partials.
 You can find all icons inside `/partials/icons`.
 To use an icon just include the name of the relevant file, eg. To include the SVG icon in `/partials/icons/rss.hbs` - use `{{> "icons/rss"}}`.

 You can add your own SVG icons in the same manner.

+## Font Awesome

+Spectre supports [Font Awesome](https://fontawesome.com) icons as well.
+Head over to their website to find the icons you need.

 # Copyright & License
 Copyright (c) 2013-2023 [Ghost Foundation](https://ghost.org); 2023 [Jannis Hutt](https://hutt.io).
 This theme is based on [Ghost Foundation](https://ghost.org)'s theme [Source](https://github.com/TryGhost/Source) and released under the [MIT license](LICENSE).